Frequently Asked Questions

 Where is your office and when are you open?

 Sage Counseling offices are conveniently located in Newtown Square at 3625 Chapel Road, Newtown Square, PA 19073 in a building at St. Alban’s Church.
 Specific directions appear under Contact.
 We have office hours in Newtown Square Monday through Saturday.
-Our hours span early morning to late evening times and vary by therapist.
-Currently, due to COVID-19 we are providing therapy on-line only.
+Our hours span from early morning to late evening and times vary by therapist.
+Please note that we also offer telehealth services through videoconferencing as described below.

 When I contact you to book a session, how long will it take to hear back from you?